African pied wagtail: Description

 A striking black and white wagtail with black upperparts contrasting with white underparts, it has a white supercilium and a white patch in the folded wing.
 Juvenile birds are greyer, while birds of the nominate subspecies show grey flanks.
 They are 20 cm long.

 Distribution

 The African pied wagtail is found in sub-Saharan Africa from the Eastern Cape north to extreme southern Egypt and from Guinea to western Eritrea and Somalia.
-It is a vagrant to Burkina Faso, Gambia, Mauritania, and the Western Cape.
+It is a vagrant to Burkina Faso, Gambia, Mauritania,Uganda and the Western Cape.

 Habitat

 The African pied wagtail inhabits subtropical or tropical, seasonally wet or flooded, lowland grassland, rivers, and sometimes freshwater marshes.
 In some areas, it is commensal with humans in towns and villages.

 Biology

 In Malawi, African pied wagtails start breeding before the rains and continue to breed into the rainy season; they breed during six months, peaking in March and October.
 Both the males and females participate in nest building, but only the females incubate, and both sexes feed the young.
 The mean clutch in Malawi was found to be 3.9 eggs.

 The African pied wagtail is monogamous; the cup-shaped nest is lined with grass and feathers and is usually situated near water in a convenient tangle of sticks.
 In settlements, the nest may be located on buildings.
 The nests of the African pied wagtail are parasitised by the red-chested cuckoo Cuculus solitarius and the diderick cuckoo Chrysococcyx caprius.
 The chicks have been recorded as prey of Burchell's coucal Centropus burchellii.

 The African pied wagtail is mainly insectivorous, but also feeds on other invertebrates, grass seeds, tadpoles, small fish, and scraps of human food.